-- To receive the travel award, applicants are expected to attend the entire meeting, be present for the recognition events, present a poster or oral abstract, and participate in the SOBP mentor/mentee program for Early Career Investigators.
+- To receive the travel award winners are expected to attend the entire meeting, present in an oral or poster session, be present for the recognition event and participate in the SOBP mentor/mentee program for Early Career Investigators.

-- A letter of nomination by the Department or Program Chair is required.
+- A letter of nomination by the Department or Program Chair or faculty mentor is required.

-- Applicants should submit a current curriculum vita and a one-page statement of career interests and objectives describing how attendance at the SOBP meeting will facilitate achieving their goals.
+- A one-page statement of career interests and objectives describing how attendance at the SOBP meeting will facilitate achieving your goals is required.

 - Applicants chosen for an award must confirm that they will attend the meeting within 1 week of notification of selection.